newlandsvalley/purescript-school-of-music/README.md

 Supported Instruments
 ---------------------

-PSoM uses instruments from [Benjamin Gleitzman's soundfont library](https://github.com/gleitz/midi-js-soundfonts).
+PSoM uses instruments from [Benjamin Gleitzman's soundfont library](https://github.com/gleitz/midi-js-soundfonts) which are enumerated in [purescript-midi](https://github.com/newlandsvalley/purescript-midi).
 It recognizes all the instruments listed [here](http://gleitz.github.io/midi-js-soundfonts/FluidR3_GM/names.json).
 The names differ slightly from those originally used by HSoM - the mapping between the two is shown [here](https://github.com/newlandsvalley/purescript-school-of-music/blob/master/HSoM_INSTRUMENTS.md).
 MIDI allows up to 10 such instruments to be available for any given melody.

 DSL
 ---